shellspec/website/index.md

 ---
 # Let's test the your shell script!

-[ShellSpec][shellspec] is the most featureful BDD unit testing framework for dash, bash, ksh, zsh and **all POSIX shells** that
-**provides first-class features** such as [coverage report][coverage], parallel execution, parameterized testing and more.
+[ShellSpec][shellspec] is a full-featured BDD unit testing framework for dash, bash, ksh, zsh and **all POSIX shells** that **provides first-class features** such as [code coverage][coverage], parallel execution, parameterized testing and more.
-It was developed as a development / test tool for **developing cross-platform shell scripts and shell script libraries**.
+It was developed as a dev/test tool for **cross-platform shell scripts and shell script libraries**.
-It has been implemented in POSIX compliant shell script and minimal dependencies.
-Therefore, it works not only on PC but also in restricted environments such as a minimal Docker image and embedded system.
+Most of features are implemented with pure shell script and minimal POSIX-compliant commands, so they work also in restricted environments such as tiny Docker images and embedded systems.

 [shellspec]: https://github.com/shellspec/shellspec

-## Get started!
+## Get started! <!-- omit in toc -->

 <div style="height: 30em;margin-left:30px">
 <script src="https://asciinema.org/a/256723.js" id="asciicast-256723" async data-autoplay="true" data-cols="120" data-rows="25"></script>